Quasiprobabilities in quantum thermodynamics and many-body systems: Measuring quasiprobabilities

 We conclude this subsection by observing that, for qubits, the expression of $w(s_1,s_2)$ simplifies.
 This is because

-where $\mathcal{D}_{1}[\rho]$ is the dephasing super-operator defined in Eq.~\eqref{eq:dephasing_operator}.
+where $\mathcal{D}_{1}[\rho]$ is the dephasing superoperator defined in Eq.~\eqref{eq:dephasing_operator}.
 As a result, the wTPM probability reduces to the marginal of the TPM joint probability $p(s_1,s_2)$ over the outcomes $s_1$ of the initial observable, i.e.,

 such that

 where $\chi$, defined in Eq.~\eqref{eq:initial_quantum_coherence}, contains the quantum coherence in $\rho$.